 key stage 3 overview

-Our Key Stage 3 Mantra “Do your best and mind your manners!”
+Our Key Stage 3 Mantra is “Do your best and mind your manners!”

 At Key Stage 3 we provide a broad and balanced curriculum working on the skills to prepare students for Key Stage 4 and life after St Joseph’s.
-When your child joins us in Year 7 for most subjects they are in set classes with students of the same ability, this allows them to be challenged whilst achieving.
+When your child joins us in Year 7, for most subjects they will be in set classes with students of the same ability.
+This allows them to be challenged whilst learning, encouraging them to achieve their best results.

 Key Stage 3 curriculum